chuanjing/j-vue-password/readme.md

 ## License
 MIT
 ## Other
-Starred "j-vue-please", if you think it can help you.
+Starred the "j-vue-please", if it can help you.